VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 1. Cross-region replication requires versioning on both source bucket and destination bucket.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
 2. Cross-region replication requires the source bucket owner have the source and destination AWS Regions enabled.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
 3. To use server-side encryption with customer-provided encryption keys (SSE-C), encryption key and other related information need to be provided in each API call via HTTP headers.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html).
 4. A presigned URL gives you access to the object identified in the URL, provided that the creator of the presigned URL has permissions to access that object.
 The presigned URLs are useful if you want your user/customer to be able to upload a specific object to your bucket, but you don't require them to have AWS security credentials or permissions.
 When you create a presigned URL, you must provide your security credentials and then specify a bucket name, an object key, an HTTP method (PUT for uploading objects), and an expiration date and time.
-[Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).
 5. S3 use write once read many (WORM) model.
 It means the objects are immutable.
 That is, the only way to change a single byte in an object is to replace the object.
+6. To make objects publicly readable, this can be done by either modifying the ACL on the objects one by one to allow public read, or by using bucket policy managed by the bucket owner.
+7. By default, only the object owner can read the object and change the object ACL.
+The bucket owner is not able to read or change the ACL unless access has been granted to the bucket owner.
+Bucket owner can enforce all objects put into the bucket granted access right to the bucket owner via bucket policy.
+8. Only list and write access are avaiable to grant in bucket ACL.
+To grant read access to object in a bucket, object ACL should be used.
+9. Objects uploaded to a bucket by another account don't automatically inherit the permissions defined in the bucket policy.
+The bucket owner must take ownership of the object for the bucket policy to apply.
+[Reference](https://aws.amazon.com/premiumsupport/knowledge-center/s3-bucket-acl-email-error/).
+10. To allow another account to upload objects to your bucket, it's a best practice to create an AWS Identity and Access Management (IAM) role from your account that the other account can assume.
+[Reference](https://aws.amazon.com/premiumsupport/knowledge-center/s3-bucket-acl-email-error/).

 ## Storage: Storage Gateway ([FAQ](https://aws.amazon.com/storagegateway/faqs/))
 1. There are 3 types of gateways: